 Talk about money

 Occasionally going into your overdraft is OK, but living in it is not ideal.
 If you ever find yourself struggling to stay afloat, it’s important to seek advice.
-Advice can come from a university advice centre, online resources such as the Money Advice Service, or perhaps your parents.
+Advice can come from a university advice centre, online resources such as the Money Advice Service, or perhaps your parents or another adult you fully trust.

 It’s also worth checking if your university has any special measures for students struggling with money, such as a hardship fund, and whether or not you qualify for it.